publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch55/m__us_usc_t10_s1071.md

 >     “(a)  __Required Inspections of Facilities__  __.—__

->     All quarters of the United States and housing facilities under the jurisdiction of the Armed Forces that are occupied by recovering service members shall be inspected on a semiannual basis for the first two years after the enactment of this Act \[Jan.
-28, 2008\] and annually thereafter by the inspectors general of the regional medical commands.
+>     All quarters of the United States and housing facilities under the jurisdiction of the Armed Forces that are occupied by recovering service members shall be inspected at least once every two years by the inspectors general of the regional medical commands.

 >     “(b)  __Inspector General Reports__  __.—__